All About Butterflies

 Why do some butterflies look like they only have 4 legs?
 Some butterflies, including very common species like the Monarch, appear to have only 4 legs.
 This is not because they have lost two legs.
 These butterflies come from the family Nymphalidae, or the brush-footed butterflies.
 All brush-footed butterflies do have 6 legs, but the first pair of legs is very reduced, and are tucked against the thorax and hidden in the body’s fuzz.
 You will only see these legs if you can carefully pry them away from the body with tweezers.
 These reduced legs have lost their function in this family of butterflies, and are not used for walking.

-Androconia scales are scales that produce pheromones instead of colour.
-Pheromones are chemicals that butterflies release into the air to communicate with other butterflies of the same species, and are usually involved in helping butterflies find
+- Androconia scales are scales that produce pheromones instead of colour.
+Pheromones are chemicals that butterflies release into the air to communicate with other butterflies of the same species, and are usually involved in helping butterflies find a mate.

 A butterfly’s wings are used for flight, but also have many other functions.
 Patterns on the wings can help camouflage the butterfly, warn predators that a butterfly is poisonous, surprise or distract predators with flashy displays, and help a butterfly attract and communicate with other butterflies of its species.
 In the case of poisonous butterflies like the Monarch, the wings are also an excellent place for storing toxins (though you would have to eat them to get sick).

 A butterfly’s abdomen may not look like much on the outside, but inside it holds vital organs that the butterfly needs to survive.

 Most of a butterfly’s digestive tract is housed inside the abdomen.
 This is where the butterfly processes foods and wastes.